Harry Lennix: Career

 In film, Lennix has had supporting roles such as The Five Heartbeats (1991), Comfortably Numb (1995), Get on the Bus (1996), Love & Basketball (2000), The Matrix series (1999–2004), Ray (2004), Barbershop 2: Back in Business (2004), Stomp the Yard (2007), and State of Play (2009).

-In television, he had a recurring role in Diagnosis: Murder as Agent Ron Wagner as well as a voice-over role in the Legion of Super Heroes animated series.
-He also had a recurring role in the sixth season of 24 as fictional Muslim civil rights activist Walid Al-Rezani.
+In television, he had a recurring role in Diagnosis: Murder as Agent Ron Wagner as well as a guest voice role in the Legion of Super Heroes episode "Timber Wolf" as the titular character's villainous father Mar Londo.
+In the second season of Legion of Super Heroes, Lennix was replaced in the role by Dorian Harewood.
+He also had a recurring role in the sixth season of 24 as Muslim civil rights activist Walid Al-Rezani.
 He appeared on the series House M.D. as a paralyzed jazz trumpet player, and in six episodes of ER as Dr. Greg Fischer.
 He also appeared in the episode "The Blame Game" of the first season of Ally McBeal.
 He played the parts of Boyd Langton in Joss Whedon's series Dollhouse and U.S. president Barack Obama in the comedy sketch show Little Britain USA.

 In 2007, he was an official festival judge at the first annual Noor Iranian Film Festival.

-In July 2014, he formed his own production company Exponent Media Group (EMG) along with long time business partner Steve Harris.
+In July 2014, Lennix formed his own production company Exponent Media Group (EMG) along with long time business partner Steve Harris.
 EMG had a distribution deal with NEHST studios for three of the company's titles Mr. Sophistication, H4 (a street version of William Shakespeare's Henry IV, which he also starred in), and Revival!

+In 2015, Lennix appeared in Chi-Raq, directed by Spike Lee.
+Lennix called the film "brave and bold", as it addresses "the violence that’s happening right now in Chicago".
+Batman v Superman: Dawn of Justice in 2016 featured Lennix reprising the role of Calvin Swanwick from 2013's Man of Steel, both directed by Zack Snyder.
+Lennix made an additional appearance as Swanwick in Snyder's version of Justice League, released in 2021.

+During the Chicago Goodman Theater's 2024-2025 season, he played the role of Henry Drummond in the Jerome Lawrence and Robert E. Lee play Inherit the Wind.

 Personal life

 In 2009, Lennix married business executive Djena Graves.

 Lennix is a member of the Omega Psi Phi fraternity.
 He was initiated into the fraternity in November 2012 via the Theta Kappa Kappa graduate chapter in Evanston, Illinois.

-Lennix is a Catholic.
-In 2021, he told Page Six that he had studied to become a Catholic priest with the Dominicans:"(He said) all that theological training was not in vain as it has helped him become a better actor....You have to be able to answer people’s questions,” “The Matrix Reloaded” star told Page Six.
-“Those questions are sometimes quite profound and require a great deal of thought and preparation to answer.”